mietek/pol/README.md

 -   Consider a statement with the form
     -   IF relation THEN statement ELSE statement ;

     Define IF so it will be forced out by THEN and generate a conditional branch.
-Define THEN so it will be forced out by ELSE and fix-up the adddress left dangling by IF.
+Define THEN so it will be forced out by ELSE and fix-up the address left dangling by IF.
 Define ELSE so it will first generate an unconditional branch, then force out THEN, and then await being forced out itself.
 Define ; to force out ELSE and fix-up the forward branch.

 With a few statements you can implement any such compiler construct.